All Episodes

 Poland needs to respond and respond immediately.

-But it has to do it, I think, with the support of NATO, and it should be, yes, we support Poland's decision and let it be known that they support Poland's decision, it's right to defend itself and its borders.
+And it should be, yes, we support Poland's decision and let it be known that they support Poland's decision.

 I agree on that, but it's just a timing issue.

-NATO is not a fast moving machine.
+NATO is not a fast-moving machine.

 Now, if they could do it fast and invoke Article 5, meaning an attack on one is an attack on all fast, that'd be great.